mid2SUPAERO/SOMP_Ansys/README.md

 Minimal example of an optimization of the model `models/mbb3d.db` made of bamboo and cellulose with a volume fraction of 0.3.
 Results are saved in the folder `results/`

-All functions available are presented in the next sections
+The next sections present all available functions

 ```
 from optim import TopOpt, Post2D, Post3D